Hefezopf/Scala-CalculateDistanceOfPoints/README.md

 # ScalaCalcPoints

-The Scala Programm calculates the minimum distance of points.
+The Scala Program calculates the minimum distance of points.

 Sample Coordinates: A(1, 1), B(1, 3), C(4, 4), D(6, 1)